Lord Howe Island: 1890–1999

 The first plane to appear on the island was in 1931, when Francis Chichester alighted on the lagoon in a de Havilland Gipsy Moth converted into a floatplane.
 It was damaged there in an overnight storm, but repaired with the assistance of islanders and then took off successfully nine weeks later for a flight to Sydney.
 After World War II, in 1947, tourists arrived on Catalina and then four-engined Sandringham flying boats of Ansett Flying Boat Services operating out of Rose Bay, Sydney, and landing on the lagoon, the journey taking about 3½ hours.
 When Lord Howe Island Airport was completed in 1974, the seaplanes were eventually replaced with QantasLink twin-engined turboprop Dash 8–200 aircraft.

 In 1990, Lance Knight the master of the island's supply ship Sitka called a meeting in the town hall to propose the formation of an island owned shipping service.

 Lance set off around the world to find a ship and whilst in South-East Asia made one of the most well-known surf discoveries of all time at Lance's Right on the island of Sipora in the Mentawai Islands of Indonesia.

 Lance eventually returned to the island with its now iconic ship, MV Island Trader.

+Tourism has increased and the government of New South Wales has been increasingly involved with issues of conservation.

 Island Trader, a fortnightly feature to the island, with the mountains in the background.

 21st century

 In 2002, the Royal Navy destroyer struck Wolf Rock, a reef at Lord Howe Island, and almost sank.
-In recent times, tourism has increased and the government of New South Wales has been increasingly involved with issues of conservation.

 On 17 October 2011, the supply ship MV Island Trader, carrying 20 tonnes of fuel, ran aground in the lagoon.
 The ship refloated at high tide with no loss of crew or cargo.

 The 2016 film The Shallows starring Blake Lively was largely filmed on the island.

 During the COVID-19 pandemic in New South Wales, a public health order was issued on 22 March 2020 that declared Lord Howe Island a public risk area and directed restricted access.
 As of that date there were no known cases of COVID-19 on the Island.

-One of the most contentious issues amongst islanders in the 21st century is what to do about the rodent situation.
+A contentious issue amongst islanders in the early 21st century was what to do about the rodent situation.
 Rodents have only been on the island since the ran aground in 1918, and have wiped out several endemic bird species and were thought to have done the same to the Lord Howe Island stick insect.
 A plan in 2016 was made to drop 42 tonnes of rat bait across the island, but the community was heavily divided.

 The island was due to be declared rodent-free in October 2021, two years after the last live rat was found, but a living male and pregnant female were discovered in April 2021.
 As of October 2023, the island is considered rat free.
-The eradication, contrary to many community reservations, has seen birds, insects, and plants flourish at levels not seen in decades.
+The eradication, contrary to many community reservations, has seen birds, insects and plants flourish at levels not seen in decades.